 Trump has opened up a new rift.

-Until this year, rabble rousers such as Glenn Beck, Ann Coulter, Erick Erickson, Sean Hannity, Laura Ingraham and Mark Levin were united in their opposition to both Democrats and what they called “Republicans In Name Only”.
+Until this year, rabble rousers like Glenn Beck, Ann Coulter, Erick Erickson, Sean Hannity, Laura Ingraham and Mark Levin were united in their opposition to both Democrats and what they called “Republicans In Name Only” (RINOs).

 Now those who oppose Trump on principle (Beck, Erickson, Levin) are reviled as RINOs by the others.